splunk/public-o11y-docs/gdi/hadoop/hadoop.md

 - Cluster Nodes
 - MapReduce Jobs

-If a remote JMX port is exposed in the Hadoop cluster, then you can also configure the hadoopjmx monitor to collect additional metrics about the Hadoop cluster.
+This integration uses the REST API.
+If a remote JMX port is exposed in the Hadoop cluster, then you can also configure the `hadoopjmx` monitor to collect additional metrics about the Hadoop cluster.

 This integration is only available on Kubernetes and Linux.